-A customer-centric definition of content marketing, evolutions in the viewpoints and a crowdsourced list of other definitions.
+A customer-centric definition of content marketing and evolutions in the views regarding content marketing.

 What’s the definition of content marketing?
 There are many definitions as content marketing is an umbrella term, covering different business goals and marketing practices.
 It gets used in an ever increasing number of areas.
 Furthermore, it evolves, along with the marketing and customer reality.

 The most often used definition is that of the Content Marketing Institute: “the technique of creating and distributing relevant and valuable content to attract, acquire and engage a clearly defined target audience in order to drive profitable customer action”.

 This is the way Joe Pulizzi originally defined it, even if the definition has been evolving too.

 The definition of content marketing further depends on your viewpoint and background.
 A B2B marketer, looking to generate and nurture leads, for instance, might look differently at it than a brand marketer, looking to cause a shift of brand perception, or a search engine optimization practitioner, trying to increase organic ranking of content in search engines.
 However, the rules of good content marketing and essential strategies and principles are very much alike in most cases.